 Rail Corrugation

-High-precision devices for measuring longitudinal surface defects
+High-precision systems for measurement of longitudinal surface defects

-Corrugation refers to periodic, wave-like surface defects on the rail head that can lead to noise, vibration and accelerated wear of both the track and rolling stock.
+Corrugation refers to periodic, wave-like surface defects on the rail head that can lead to noise, vibration and accelerated wear of both track and rolling stock.

 To address this issue, ADTS offers two complementary solutions for rail corrugation detection, tailored to different inspection needs and platforms:

-Laser-based systems for high-precision, profile-referenced analysis using triangulation and visual data
+Laser-based systems for high-precision, profile-referenced analysis using triangulation and visual data.

-Eddy current sensor systems for fast, non-contact surface defect detection across multiple wavelength bands
+Eddy current sensor systems for fast, non-contact surface defect detection across multiple wavelength bands.

-These technologies are available in both portable trolleys and onboard configurations, supporting pre- and post-grinding inspections as well as continuous monitoring for maintenance planning.
+These technologies are available in both portable trolleys and onboard configurations, supporting pre and post-grinding inspections as well as continuous monitoring for maintenance planning.

 Laser Triangulation System

-Measurement speed | Up to 30 km/h |
+| Measurement speed | Up to 30 km/h |

-Sampling step | Adjustable between 2–5 mm |
+| Sampling step | Adjustable between 2–5 mm |

-Wave lenght (mm) | 30÷100, 100÷300, 300÷1000 |
+| Wavelenght (mm) | 30÷100, 100÷300, 300÷1000 |

-Reproducibility | ±30 μm (30–100 mm RMS); |
+| Reproducibility | ±30 μm (30–100 mm RMS); |

-Operating temperature | –25°C to +45°C |
+| Operating temperature | –25°C to +45°C |

 A lightweight, fully automated trolley for non-contact rail corrugation inspection.